 Standard SOLID-H BL-series containers hold 18, 20, 30, 120, 220 or 740 standard liters of hydrogen gas.
 These are on the shelf or available on short delivery schedules.

-We recently introduced the lower cost SOLID-H CL-series containers, including CL-370 and CL-910, based on aluminum industrial gas cylinders.
+SOLID-H CL-series containers, including CL-370 and CL-910, based on aluminum industrial gas cylinders.
 These two containers hold 370 and 910 liters of hydrogen respectively.
 The aluminum cylinders used to make the CL-series are rated for very high pressures.
 This makes them heavier than equivalent thin walled stainless steel BL-series containers of comparable capacity.

 If you need a different capacity or special pressure-temperature specifications, just email your specifications.
 HCI has built custom metal hydride systems since 1978 with up to 300,000 liters of hydrogen capacity.